 For more information about the Authentic Communication Group, read Getting Started and Group Agreements.

 If you are interested in joining an Authentic Communication Group, but the date and time do not work for you, send us an email and say which days and times would work for you.
 We'll consider your preferences when we form the next group.

 When you join the authentic communication group, we ask you to invest $100 a month.
 This group also serves as a fundraiser for People of Color for NVC retreats.
-100% of your payments will go to support the POC4NVC retreats, a place to explore what it means to decolonize NVC and evolve the thought leadership around examining the work through a systemic lens.
+100% of your payments support the POC4NVC retreats, a place to explore what it means to decolonize NVC and evolve the thought leadership around examining the work through a systemic lens.
 Another focus of these gatherings is to share healing practices for folks in racialized bodies, and to simply connect with each other for support.

 If paying $100 a month is not possible for you, you can ask for a scholarship by emailing us with your request.

 If you have the means and would like to support others to participate, we welcome your donation.